2003 Notre Dame Fighting Irish football team

-The 2003 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2003 NCAA Division I-A football season.
-The team was coached by Tyrone Willingham and played its home games at Notre Dame Stadium in South Bend, Indiana.
-The Irish finished the season at 5–7 and failed to become bowl eligible.
-The season was punctuated by a pair of three-game losing streaks and ugly blowout losses against Michigan, USC and Florida State.
+The 2003 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 2003 NCAA Division I-A football season.
+In their second year under head coach Tyrone Willingham, the Irish compiled a 5–7 record, and were outscored by a total of 314 to 243.
+The season was punctuated by a pair of three-game losing streaks that included blowout losses against Michigan (38–0), USC (45–14), and Florida State (37–0).

+The team's statistical leaders included quarterback Brady Quinn (1,831 passing yards), running back Julius Jones (1,268 rushing yards, 60 points scored), and wide receiver Rhema McKnight (47 receptions for 600 yards).

+The team played its home games at Notre Dame Stadium in Notre Dame, Indiana.